 You’ve only earned 519 points for your trouble and time and you now have also to spend a $100 gift card.
 Using gift cards for purchases are fine, but you don’t want to use them for anything you’d need to use warranty coverage or travel protections.
 If you use it where you could be earning points anyway, why did you go through all the trouble?

 Now the math can get better when stores have specials where they’ll reduce or even eliminate the activation fee but what would you do with that much money tied up in gift cards?
-(Please remember, I’m ignoring Manufactured Spending here on purpose.
-It’s like the math you learned in school, only to discover it was all wrong two years later, the same thing.)
+(Please remember, I’m ignoring Manufactured Spending techniques on purpose.
+It’s like the math you learned in school, only to discover it was all wrong two years later.)

 Meeting minimum spending requirements

-While I’m pretty sure it’s wasn’t because of people buying a $50 Chili’s gift card with their AMEX that the bank needed to put new rules into their card applications, we all have to live under the rules in place.
+While I’m pretty sure it’s wasn’t because of people buying a $50 Chili’s gift card with their AMEX that the bank needed to change the rules, but now we all have to live in the new normal.

 Purchases to meet the spend requirement do NOT include fees or interest charges, balance transfers, cash advances, purchases of traveler’s checks, purchases or reloading of prepaid cards, purchases of gift cards, person-to-person payments, or purchases of any cash equivalents.

-Personally, if I have a new AMEX card and meeting a spending requirement, I’ll avoid purchasing any type of gift card just to be safe.
+Personally, if I have a new AMEX card and am meeting a spending requirement, I’ll avoid purchasing any gift card to be safe.